Indications for Use

 - Pay attention to the glucose alerts the system provides.
 Failure to appropriately respond to an alert might result in you missing a high or low glucose event.

-- The Apple Watch is a secondary display of Eversense CGM data and should not be used in place of the primary Eversense CGM display.
+- The Apple Watch is a secondary display of Eversense E3 CGM data and should not be used in place of the primary Eversense E3 CGM display.

-IMPORTANT: EVERSENSE DATA MANAGEMENT SYSTEM DOES NOT PROVIDE MEDICAL ADVICE.
-DO NOT MAKE TREATMENT DECISIONS WITHOUT CONSULTING WITH YOUR HEALTH CARE TEAM.
+IMPORTANT: EVERSENSE E3 DATA MANAGEMENT SYSTEM DOES NOT PROVIDE MEDICAL ADVICE.
+CHANGES TO YOUR TREATMENT PLAN SHOULD ONLY BE MADE BY YOUR HEALTH CARE TEAM.